temporalio/cli/temporalcli/commandsmd/commands.md

 - `ApproximateBacklogCount`: The approximate number of tasks backlogged in this task queue.
 May count expired tasks but eventually converges to the right value.
-- `ApproximateBacklogAge`: Approximate age of the oldest task in the backlog based on the creation time of the task at the head of the queue, measured in seconds.
+- `ApproximateBacklogAge`: How far "behind" the task queue is running.
+This is the difference in age between the oldest and newest tasks in the backlog, measured in seconds.
-- `TasksAddRate`: Approximate tasks per second added to the task queue, averaging over the last 30 seconds.
-Includes tasks whether or not they were added from the backlog or those that were dispatched immediately without going to the backlog (sync-matched).
+- `TasksAddRate`: Approximate rate at which tasks are being added to the task queue, measured in tasks per second, averaged over the last 30 seconds.
+  Includes tasks dispatched immediately without going to the backlog (sync-matched tasks), as well as tasks added to the backlog.
-- `TasksDispatchRate`: Approximate tasks per second dispatched to the task queue, averaging over the last 30 seconds.
-Includes tasks whether or not they were dispatched from the backlog or those that were dispatched immediately without going to the backlog (sync-matched).
+- `TasksDispatchRate`: Approximate rate at which tasks are being dispatched from the task queue, measured in tasks per second, averaged over the last 30 seconds.
+Includes tasks dispatched immediately without going to the backlog (sync-matched tasks), as well as tasks added to the backlog.
-- `Backlog Increase Rate`: Approximate net tasks per second added to the backlog, averaging the last 30 seconds.
-This is calculated as `TasksAddRate` - `TasksDispatchRate`.
+- `Backlog Increase Rate`: Approximate rate at which the backlog size is increasing (if positive) or decreasing (if negative), measured in tasks per second, averaged over the last 30 seconds.
+This is equivalent to:
+  `TasksAddRate` - `TasksDispatchRate`.

 Safely retire Workers assigned a Build ID by checking reachability across